Ribocentre-switch/Ribocentre-switch.github.io/_pages/home.md

         The original definition of the term "riboswitch" specified that they directly sense small-molecule metabolite concentrations.
 Although this definition remains in common use, some biologists have used a broader definition that includes other cis-regulatory RNAs.
 However, this article will discuss only metabolite-binding riboswitches.

         Most known riboswitches occur in bacteria, but functional riboswitches of one type (the TPP riboswitch) have been discovered in archaea, plants and certain fungi.
-TPP riboswitches have also been found in eukaryotes eukaryotes that function via alternative splicing of mRNA <a href="https://en.wikipedia.org/wiki/Riboswitch " target="_blank" >(from Wiki).</a><br>
+TPP riboswitches have also been found in eukaryotes eukaryotes that function via alternative splicing of mRNA <a href="https://en.wikipedia.org/wiki/Riboswitch " target="_blank" > (Adapted from Wiki).</a><br>

 </div>
 <br>